Stocks: The Basics

 Review our stock trading strategies guide and learn more about stocks today!

 Also known as shares or equity, a stock is a type of security that signifies ownership in a corporation and represents a claim on part of the corporation's assets and earnings.
 Today, millions of people in the U.S. own stock in publicly traded companies or in equity mutual funds that invest in stocks.

 The value of a stock depends on whether its shareholders want to hold it or sell it, and on how much other investors are willing to pay for it.
 For example, if a company is doing well or investors have confidence in the company's future, the stock's value may go up.
 Not all stocks are fairly valued.
 Some stocks sell for less than analysts think they are worth and therefore are undervalued, while others are overvalued.

 Investors see a capital gain as the stocks in which they invest rise in its value.
 Investors can also profit by receiving dividends, which is the portion of a corporation's earnings that is paid to stockholders.

-There is wide variation in the performance of common stocks.
+Investors see capital gains on stocks when their stock investments rise in value.
+However there are also risks involved since the long-term value of stock market investments tends to grow with the economy.
 However, the long-term value of stock market investments tends to grow with the economy.
 Through 1994, stock prices, as measured by the S&P 500 (an index based on the stock of 500 large companies), rose in 16 of the previous 20 years.
 The annual performance ranged from a 32% rise in 1975 to a 30% decline the year before.
 Also, holders of common stock can receive dividends, which averaged more than 4% annually based on their investments' market value.
 Over this 20-year period, the stock market's compound annual total return, including both price increases and dividends, was about 15%.
 In comparison, consumer prices advanced at about a 5% compound annual rate during the same period.

 The Risk of Investing in Stocks